Israeli demolition of Palestinian property: Statistics

 At least 741 Palestinians in the occupied West Bank and East Jerusalem were made homeless between January and 30 September 2020 due to demolitions, according to data compiled by Israeli rights group B'tselem.

 As of August 23, 2020, 89 residential units were demolished in East Jerusalem, compared to 104 in 2019 and 72 in 2018.
 In the first three weeks of August, 24 homes were demolished.

 The Palestinian village Aqabah, located in the northeastern West Bank, is threatened by demolition orders issued by the Israeli Civil Administration against the entire village.
 The Civil Administration had previously expropriated large areas of privately registered land in the village, and as of May 2008 it has threatened to demolish the following structures: the mosque, the British government-funded medical clinic, the internationally funded kindergarten, the Rural Women's Association building, the roads, the water tank, and nearly all private homes.
 According to the Rebuilding Alliance, a California-based organization that opposes house demolitions, Haj Sami Sadek, the mayor of the village, has circulated an open letter asking for assistance.
 Gush Shalom, the Israeli Peace Bloc, and the Israeli Committee Against House Demolitions are said to be supporting the campaign.

 Recent conflicts

 House demolition has been used in an on-again-off-again fashion by the Israeli government during the Second Intifada.
 More than 3,000 homes have been destroyed in this way.
-House demolition was used to destroy the family homes of Saleh Abdel Rahim al-Souwi, perpetrator of the Tel Aviv bus 5 massacre, and Yahya Ayyash, Hamas's chief bomb maker, known as "the engineer", as well as the perpetrators of the first and second Jerusalem bus 18 massacres, and the Ashkelon bus station bombing.
+House demolition was used to destroy the family homes of Saleh Abdel Rahim al-Souwi, perpetrator of the 1994 Dizengoff Street bus bombing, and Yahya Ayyash, Hamas's chief bomb maker, known as "the engineer", as well as the alleged perpetrators of the first and second 1996 Jaffa Road bus bombings, and the Ashkelon bus station bombing.

-According to Peace Now, approvals for building in Israeli settlements in East Jerusalem has expanded by 60% since Trump became US president in 2017.
+According to Peace Now, approvals for building in Israeli settlements in East Jerusalem had expanded by 60% after Donald Trump became US president in 2017.
 Since 1991, Palestinians who make up the majority of the residents in the area have only received 30% of the building permits.